merely-useful/py-rse/objectives/py-development.md

-- Describe a few advantages of functions.
+- Describe why functions are used and are major components of programming.
 - Create a function that takes both arguments and keyword arguments.
 - Use assert to check that a function input parameter is within a certain range of values.